 - Cover letters.
 There is a debate on this, but I’m sorry, I don’t read cover letters.
 I want to see the resume.
 Most of my recruiting colleagues agree, but I know there are still recruiters that do love and value cover letters.
 I find that a lot of candidates don’t even send them anymore.
 I’m of the mind that most companies that request cover letters only do so to weed out the people who haven’t bothered to read the directions.

 - Bring personality into the resume.
 We recruiters are staring at these missives all day long.
 Throw a joke in there somewhere for goodness’ sake.
 Very few of us are curing cancer.
 We should lighten up a bit.
 Know your industry, of course.
 An easter egg buried in a resume may not go over well if you’re in a very buttoned-up industry.
 I think it’s important to keep the work experience details as professional as possible, but trust me, there are ways to have fun with it.
 I absolutely LIVE for creatively written LinkedIn profiles.
-For example, is boss.
+For example, this guy is boss.
 I have emailed his LinkedIn profile around to dozens of friends and co-workers over the years.
 (He knows his industry.
 Probably not a good play to talk about marijuana in your LinkedIn profile if you’re gunning for Director of Communications for Bank of America.)